 Another good way to get an idea of what to do is to scan the activities offered by Get Your Guide or Viator.
 They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.

 How to Travel Around Venezuela

 The Simon Bolivar International Airport is Venezuela’s main airport.
 It is located in Maiquetia, about 10 miles from Caracas.
 Refurbishments to bring the airport up to international standards are ongoing.
-You probably won’t find a direct flight from the UK, but Lufthansa flies from Frankfurt, Iberian Airlines from Madrid, Alitalia from Rome and Air France from Paris.

 If you’re flying to Venezuela or plan to take short flights within the country, we recommend using a few different flight comparison search engines.
 Kiwi is a new favourite among travellers.
 On average, we have found the cheapest flights with them compared to the other websites out there.